 Configuring External Authentication using Microsoft Active Directory / LDAP¶

-TeamDrive Client versions 3.1.1 and higher offer an alternative login window in an embedded browser, which resides in a different panel than the standard login dialogue.
+TeamDrive client versions 3.1.1 and higher offer an alternative login window in an embedded browser, which resides in a different panel than the standard login dialogue.
 By default this window is disabled.
 It must be explicitly activated in the Client settings of the Registration Server.
-This process is described in detail below.
+This process is described in detail further down.

 Below is a general overview of the TeamDrive Client login process.

-The TeamDrive Registration Server installation ships with a PHP-based implementation of an Authentication Service for LDAP and Microsoft Active Directory Server.
+The TeamDrive Registration Server installation ships with a PHP-based example on how to set up authentication against an LDAP or Microsoft Active Directory Server.

 This section covers the Authentication of a TeamDrive Client using the Active Directory directory service offered by Microsoft Windows Servers.
 Since Windows Server 2008, this is also referred to as ADDS.
 ADDS manages various objects on a network such as users, groups, computers, services, servers, and shared folders.
 With the help of Active Directory, an administrator can organize, deploy, and monitor the information of these objects.